Hella Mega Tour: Overview

-All three bands performed at 29 shows across the North American and European legs.
-The venues consisted of outdoor and indoor arenas as well as outdoor park venues.
-On February 28, 2020, Green Day announced all nine Asia tour dates were postponed due to the COVID-19 pandemic.
+All three bands performed at 26 shows across the North American and European legs, excluding the three shows Fall Out Boy missed due to a positive COVID-19 case in their touring group.
+The venues consisted of outdoor and indoor stadiums as well as outdoor park venues.
+On February 28, 2020, Green Day announced all nine solo Asian tour dates were postponed due to the COVID-19 pandemic.
 On April 23, 2020, it was announced on the social media pages of the Hella Mega Tour that a number of the European dates would be postponed.
 On May 19, 2020, it was announced that all dates on the North American leg would be postponed to 2021.
 On July 15, 2020, it was announced that all dates on the Oceania leg would be cancelled and tickets refunded.
 On February 27, 2022, Green Day announced their solo concert in Moscow prior to the European Hella Mega Tour leg on May 29 would be canceled due to the 2022 Russian invasion of Ukraine.